De Witt Public Records Directory

 Elections & Voter Records

-Voters in De Witt, Nebraska are served by the Saline County Clerk/Election Commissioner, located at 215 South Court Street, Wilber, Nebraska 68465.
-The office can be reached at (402) 821-2374, and election information is available through the county website at www.salinecounty.ne.gov.
-The Saline County Clerk administers all aspects of voter registration, maintains voter rolls, coordinates polling places, certifies election results, and provides information on candidates and ballot measures for all federal, state, county, and local elections affecting De Witt residents.
+Voters in De Witt, Saline County, Nebraska are served by the Saline County Clerk/Election Commissioner, located at 215 South Court Street, Wilber, Nebraska 68465.
+Residents can reach the office at (402) 821-2374, and election information is available at www.salinecounty.ne.gov.
+The Clerk administers all aspects of voter registration, maintains voter rolls, coordinates polling places, certifies election results, and provides information on candidates and ballot measures for federal, state, county, and local elections affecting the community.

 Frequently Asked Questions